Renovating this year? Here are 6 home improvements that pay off big time when you sell

 While a backyard patio is a wonderful addition to a wooded yard, turns out it doesn’t return as much as some other projects do when it comes time to sell.
 Expect to spend about $54,000 and recoup only 47.6% of your investment.
 Consider a backyard patio project if you’re planning to stay in your home between 5-7 years or longer.

-While more space is always welcome, a master suite can run homeowners a staggering $136,000 and only recovers around 58% when it’s time to sell.
-If you need more space, consider adding a master suite addition if you plan to stay put for a decent period of time.
+While more space is always welcome, an owner’s suite can run homeowners a staggering $136,000 and only recovers around 58% when it’s time to sell.
+If you need more space, consider adding an owner’s suite addition if you plan to stay put for a decent period of time.

 While replacing an existing entry door with a grand entrance door with dual sidelights can improve the overall look of your home, it doesn’t recover too much of your investment.
 If you complete this project you can expect to recoup about 53% of your investment.